netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-pks.md

  You can either deploy Citrix ADC CPXs as pods inside the cluster or deploy a Citrix ADC MPX or VPX appliance outside the Kubernetes cluster.

-Based on how you want to use Citrix ADC, there are two ways to deploy the Citrix ingress controller in a Kubernetes cluster on the Rancher platform:
+Based on how you want to use Citrix ADC, there are two ways to deploy the Citrix ingress controller in a Kubernetes cluster on the PKS:

 -  As a sidecar container alongside Citrix ADC CPX in the same pod: In this mode, Citrix ingress controller configures the Citrix ADC CPX.